Maidenhead: Governance

-The town is part of the Royal Borough of Windsor and Maidenhead, with an urban population of around 150,000.
-Currently Cllr Andrew Johnson is the Leader of the Conservative held cabinet.
-It was previously an independent municipal borough.
 The town of Maidenhead was formerly part of the Windsor and Maidenhead Parliament constituency, a Conservative safe seat.
 The Boundary Commission abolished this constituency for the 1997 general election since the electorate had become too large, splitting it into the new seats of Windsor and Maidenhead.
+The Maidenhead constituency includes rural parishes to the north, west and south of the town.